Eating red meat every day? It’s time to make some changes to your diet!

 - Your skin may improve, especially if you start eating more produce.

-- You will lower your risk for certain cancers, as well as obesity and diabetes.
+- You will lower your risk for certain cancers, obesity, and diabetes.

-- Your chance of having a heart attack goes down, as poor diet is a major contributing factor.
+- Your chance of having a heart attack decreases, as poor diet is a major contributing factor.

-This is in stark contrast to the amount of red meat the average person in the world eats: only four pounds a year.
+This is in stark contrast to the amount of red meat the average person eats: only four pounds a year.

 “. . .Beef requires 28 times more land, 6 times more fertilizer and 11 times more water than producing pork or chicken.
 As a result, the study estimated that producing beef releases 4 times more greenhouse gases than a calorie-equivalent amount of pork, and 5 times as much as an equivalent amount of poultry.”